drovani/drovani.github.io/_drafts/22-Month-Status-Report.md

 - statusreport
 ---

 As I was writing the [previous post]({% post_url 2017/2017-02-20-Introducing-Vigil-Web-API %}), it came as a shock how far behind my posts on the progress of the Vigil Donor Relationship Management System had gotten.
 I was going too deep into the code and making too many changes that I didn't pause to write a post about my progress.
 My posts are 22 commits behind, and there are quite a few changes I've made to the workflow and to the application.
+As a way to catch up on all the missed posts that I should have written, I am putting this one together as a status report of the project/journey/solution.

 In terms of workflow, I have embraced the [GitHub Flow workflow](https://guides.github.com/introduction/flow/).
 For my little project, since there is no discussion and no deployments (as of yet), the workflow is as simple as Branch, Commit(s), Pull, Merge, Delete.
 I like the way that a merge can squash all of the commits made on a branch, so that I have one summarized collection of everything that I did.
 This way, I can easily differentiate the content of a post by doing one per Pull Request / Merge.
 Hopefully, this process will now keep the posts coming regularly, help me be more concise about what should be in a post, and better contain runaway developing.